carlosqueiroz/plastimatch/doc/sphinx/fdk_tutorial_ii.rst

 Converting the image files (First try)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The sample data is stored in pgm format, in the pgm subdirectory.
-However, the recommended format for use with the fdk program is the pfm format.
+However, the recommended format for use with the fdk command is the pfm format.
 So our first step is to convert the file format to pfm format.